 - Lithium manganese oxide can also be dispersed in 0.2 sodium hexametaphosphate, along with an optimal 3-minute exposure to ultrasound.

 - Lithium titanate is often used as the anode material for fast-recharging lithium titanate batteries, with the powdered material dispersed within de-ionized water with 0.2 percent sodium hexametaphosphate; though ultrasound was used, it didn’t improve dispersion.
 A similar experiment with lithium titanate used a de-ionized water solution with a 0.2 percent phosphoric acid instead of sodium hexametaphosphate.

 Particle size distribution (PSD) of the materials used in lithium-ion batteries is important.
-The size of the particles affects both coulombic efficiency and capacity of a battery.
-Reducing the PSD increases surface area in specific areas, which changes the characteristics of the battery while also altering the size of voids between particles to reduce the battery’s capacity.
+The size of the particles affects both coulombic efficiency and the capacity of a battery.
+Reducing the PSD increases the surface area in specific areas, which changes the characteristics of the battery while also altering the size of voids between particles to reduce the battery’s capacity.

 Prater Industries: Lithium-Ion Battery Manufacturing Equipment

 The need for lithium and other minerals used by the EV industry continues to grow exponentially.
 Prater Industries makes particle reduction equipment ideal for processing the raw or recycled materials used in lithium-ion battery manufacturing.
 Equipment like Prater’s fine grinding mills is currently in use by manufacturers for grinding material for lithium-ion batteries’ anodes and cathodes.
 Our CLM air classifier mill is also used for milling lithium and recovering material from spent batteries.